 With a lot of speculation surrounding Arsene Wenger’s future at Arsenal, Joachim Löw is naturally a name that has come up when fans are discussing who could replace the Frenchman.
 In addition there has also been some media talk surrounding him replacing Zidane at Real Madrid.

 Unfortunately these rumours are often accompanied by scant knowledge of the Bundestrainer and his career to date from many.
-So, here is my updated guide to all those common misconceptions on Jogi and some food-for-thought for those unable to see beyond Wikipedia and Twitter trolls.
+So, here is my updated guide to all those common misconceptions on Jogi and some food-for-thought for those unable to see beyond the most briefest of summaries of his career.

 “Does he have any club experience?/His club coaching record is [insert derogatory adjective]/Can he cope with club football?/Look at his club record!”